 Every one of these productions used Wrapbook to manage crew payroll, onboarding, and production accounting.
 The operational layer that doesn't make it into the program notes.
 The work that happens at 11pm when a deal memo needs to go out before morning call.

 We built Wrapbook because independent film deserves production infrastructure as good as what the studios have—and shouldn't need a studio budget to access it.
-Six productions at Tribeca's 25th anniversary is a pretty good sign that it's working.
+Multiple productions at Tribeca's 25th anniversary is a pretty good sign that it's working.
 Congratulations to everyone premiering this year.
 We'll be watching.

 Ready to start your next production?
 Get started with Wrapbook.